coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 Can older readers get converted versions of new notes?

 * Default: true
-* Is this configuration editable after a Topic has been created?: ❌ No
+* Is this configuration editable after a Topic has been created?: No

+### `message.timestamp.*` – Rules for Time Differences
+Analogy: How strict should we be if a note says it was written way in the future or past?

+* Default: Unlimited
+* Is this configuration editable after a Topic has been created?: Yes